• Skip to primary navigation

 • Cook until thick but still slightly goey.

-• Add 1 tbsp ghee.
+• Add 1 tablespoon ghee.
 Give a quick mix.

 • Mix well, it will leaves the sides of the pan but still gooey.
 Switch off at this stage, after it cools down it may get more thicker.
 Enjoy Palkova!